Chart Color Schemes

 Peterborough - Mount Remarkable has shown very soft population growth performance across periods assessed by AreaSearch

-Peterborough - Mount Remarkable's population is 5,688 as of November 2025, according to AreaSearch's analysis.
-This reflects a growth of 347 people since the 2021 Census, which reported a population of 5,341.
-The increase is inferred from ABS' estimated resident population of 5,409 in June 2024 and an additional 151 validated new addresses since the Census date.
-This results in a density ratio of 0.60 persons per square kilometer.
-Peterborough - Mount Remarkable's growth rate of 6.5% since the 2021 census exceeds the SA3 area's 4.5%, indicating it as a growth leader in the region.
-Interstate migration contributed approximately 67.4% of overall population gains during recent periods.
+Peterborough - Mount Remarkable's population is around 5,648 as of February 2026.
+This reflects an increase of 307 people (5.7%) since the 2021 Census, which reported a population of 5,341 people.
+The change is inferred from the estimated resident population of 5,409 from the ABS as of June 2024 and an additional 150 validated new addresses since the Census date.
+This level of population equates to a density ratio of 0.60 persons per square kilometer.
+Peterborough - Mount Remarkable's growth exceeded that of the SA3 area (4.4%) during this period, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration, contributing approximately 67.4% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are used, based on 2021 data and adjusted employing a method of weighted aggregation from LGA to SA2 levels.
-Future population trends indicate an overall decline in the area's population, with a projected decrease of 93 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 75 to 84 age group, which is projected to increase by 306 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Projections indicate a decline in overall population by 93 persons by 2041.
+However, specific age cohorts are expected to grow, led by the 75 to 84 age group, projected to grow by 306 people.

 Frequently Asked Questions - Population